ryanrkeller/CMS1-2210_ColesonHarrisonKeller/Homework/homework02/homework02.md

 - A computer system is a combination of pieces of software and hardware that communicate with each other to run instructions.

 2. What are some of the parts of a computer system?
-- The main parts of a computer system are the CPU, the Input/Output System, and the Main Memory.
+- The main parts of a computer system are the CPU, the input/output system, and the main memory.

 3. What is the difference between a compiled language and an interpreted language?
-- A compiled language gets fully traslated to machine code during compilation, while an interpreted language is translated to machine code line-by-line as the program runs.
+- A compiled language gets fully translated to machine code during compilation, while an interpreted language is translated to machine code line-by-line as the program runs.

 4. Is C a compiled language?
 - Yes, C is a compiled language.

 5. Who invented the C language?
-- C was made by Dennis Ritchie.
+- C was created by Dennis Ritchie.

 6. How long has C been in use?
 - C has been in use since the early 70s.